-Long-term use of HRT (estrogen plus progestin) may significantly increase women's risks of breast cancer, strokes, heart attacks, and blood clots.
+Long-term use of HRT (estrogen plus progestin) may significantly increase women's risks of endometrial cancer,breast cancer, strokes, heart attacks, and blood clots.
 ERT may also increase the risk of ovarian cancer.
 HRT has been associated with an increased risk of gastroesophageal reflux disease (GERD).

-For many women the risks of HRT—especially when used long-term—may outweigh the benefits, so the decision to use HRT should be carefully considered and discussed with your healthcare provider.
+For many women the risks of HRT—especially when used long-term—may outweigh the benefits, so the decision to use HRT should be carefully considered and discussed with your doctor.

 Women with the following conditions are usually advised not to take HRT:

 You and your doctor will determine the dosing schedule that is best for you.
-You should check with your doctor every 3-6 months while taking HRT to discuss the effects and review your decision.
+You should have an appointment every 3-6 months while taking HRT to discuss the effects and review your decision.
 The US Food and Drug Administration (FDA) recommends that women who decide to use HRT for menopausal symptoms use the lowest possible dose for the shortest time needed.